How to Choose the Right WiFi Thermostat: 5 Things to Consider

 Buy, Read and Learn

 While the ease of use for WiFi thermostats has improved, there is still a learning curve.
-After you purchase your WiFi thermostat, download the app and read the enclosed literature.
-Watch demo videos on the manufacturer’s site.
-Most WiFi thermostats aren’t difficult to use; they’re just unfamiliar and new.
-You’ll soon master the thermostat, the app and any home automation applications it integrates with.
+After purchasing your WiFi thermostat, download the app, read the enclosed literature, and watch demo videos on the manufacturer's site.
+With a little practice, you'll soon master your new thermostat and enjoy the benefits of smart home technology.

 All Things HVAC